salve-org/collegamento/docs/source/classes.rst

 - ``SimpleClient.notify_server(notification_dict: dict)`` (as a base class, this has no use case, but it will likely be used by any given subclass)
 - ``SimpleClient.request(request_details: dict)`` (all details in request_details are specific to the command in the request_details)
 - ``SimpleClient.add_command(name: str, command: USER_FUNCTION)`` (adds the function with the name provided that takes input of ``Request`` and returns anything``
-- ``SimpleClient.cancel_request(command: str)`` (will not give output for any requests of type command.
-When is this ever used?
-No idea!
-Why?
-Because it doesn't actually stop the server from completing it)
-TODO: remove this stupid feature.
-No point in it.
 - ``SimpleClient.kill_IPC()`` (kills the IPC server)

 .. _FileClient Overview: